opentofu/tofu-ls/docs/USAGE.md

   ```

 - Latest compatible version of the language server will be installed with this extension, if the binary is not already installed.
-- For configurtion options, see the corresponding GitHub repo of the extension you installed.
+- For configuration options, see the corresponding GitHub repository of the extension you installed.

 ## BBEdit